kiwi0fruit/pyappshare/template_app/setup/README.md

     * on Windows: run `install_win.bat` in this folder.
       I assume that you didn't change default Miniconda3 install dir (`%UserProfile%\Miniconda3`).
-      Otherwise edit `install_win.bat` accordingly
+      Otherwise edit `install_win.bat` script accordingly
       and run it.

-    * on Unix (Linux/macOS): Make sure conda is callble from terminal by modifying the PATH.
-I assume that you didn't change default Miniconda3 install dir (otherwise drag'n'drop the dir to the terminal window or copy it's path from the file manager).
-Then go to this dir (again drag'n'drop to the terminal) and create isolated conda environment.
-Commands for this:

-          cd ~/miniconda3/bin
-          export PATH="$PATH:$(pwd)"
-          cd <ThisDir>
-          export PYTHONNOUSERSITE=1
-          conda env create --file ./env_unix.yaml

-   * Important: do not specify custom
-     `-p` / `--prefix` path: this might make shortcut creation fail.
+    * on Linux/macOS: open this folder in terminal, run `. ./install_unix` (CWD should be this folder).
+      I assume that you didn't change default Miniconda3 install dir (`~/miniconda3`).
+Otherwise edit
+      `install_unix` script accordingly and run it.

 4. If you need to uninstall environment: